-Some people don't like headsets with a mic boom because they find it as a distraction.
+Some people don’t like headsets with a mic boom because they find it a distraction.
 If you happen to be one of those, then buy something like a clip-on mic.
 These mics are really small and can be attached to your shirt.

-As many good features a headset can have, if it's not strong enough, nobody's gonna buy it.
+No matter how many good features a headset can have, if it’s not strong enough, nobody’s gonna buy it.

 7. Sound Quality